 A Nobel Prize-winning professor of economics and international affairs at Princeton explores inequality — between classes and between countries — with a detailed statistical analysis of trends in infant mortality, life expectancy, and income levels over the past 250 years.
 He concludes that the large-scale inequality that plagues policymakers and reformers alike in the present day is the result of the progress humanity has made since The Great Divergence (between “the West and the rest”) since the advent of the Industrial Revolution.
 “Economic growth,” Deaton asserts, “has been the engine of international income inequality.”
 (Deaton’s research backstops the work of today’s economics superstar, Thomas Piketty, who finds the data point to increasing inequality.)

 The White Man’s Burden: Why the West’s Efforts to Aid the Rest Have Done So Much Ill and So Little Good, by William Easterly

-This is the best book that explores the ways and means of promoting economic development in poor countries.
+This is the best book that explores the ways and means of promoting economic development in poor countries, and it’s frequently included on any list of the top books about Africa.
 Easterly finds most traditional methods to be sorely lacking.
 The author, a former World Bank economist who is now an economics professor, emphasizes grassroots development.
 He writes about the necessity of involving people who will be affected by change in the process of planning and executing it — beginning with the selection of what is to be changed.
 A large proportion of Easterly’s experience and of the examples he cites come from sub-Saharan Africa.